mirandabad/THA4/readme.md

 > - *Note: All of the above data sets have been downloaded and saved as "data1.xls," "data2.xlsx," and "data3.xlsx" respectively.
 Merged data includes state numbers from SNAP Youth Recipients, 2004-2013  and Snap Youth Recipients, 2014-2015 (i.e., "data2.xlsx" and "data3.xlsx").*

 ## **Importing Child Food Insecurity Data**
 Import state specific info for child food insecurity numbers and percentages (i.e., "Location" = "Texas") for the years (i.e., "Time Frame") 2010-2016.
-Remove data for counties, percentages, and 2016.<br>
+Remove data for counties, percentages, and 2016.

+'''
-import pandas as pd<br>
+import pandas as pd
 #The raw dataset was downloaded at: https://datacenter.kidscount.org/rawdata.axd?ind=7889&loc=45<br>
 data1 = pd.read_excel("data1.xlsx")<br>
 #Remove all county data for 2010-2016<br>